The Fund seeks as high a level of current income as is consistent with the preservation of capital by investing in U.S. Government securities.

 A WORD ABOUT RISK

 When interest rates rise, the prices of fixed-income securities in the Fund will generally fall.
 Conversely, when interest rates fall, the prices of fixed-income securities in the Fund will generally rise.
+Investments in the fund are subject to possible loss due to the financial failure of issuers of underlying securities and their inability to meet their debt obligations.
 Prepayment risk is the chance that an issuer may exercise its right to prepay its security, if falling interest rates prompt the issuer to do so.
 Forced to reinvest the unanticipated proceeds at lower interest rates, the fund would experience a decline in income and lose the opportunity for additional price appreciation.
 The securities issued by U.S. Government sponsored entities (i.e., FNMA, Freddie Mac) are neither guaranteed nor issued by the U.S. Government.
 The portfolio may invest in mortgage-backed securities, which during times of fluctuating interest rates may increase or decrease more than other fixed-income securities.
 Mortgage-backed securities are also subject to pre-payments.
+At times, the Fund's investments may represent industries or industry sectors that are interrelated or have common risks, making it more susceptible to any economic, political, or regulatory developments or other risks affecting those industries and sectors.
 These risks may increase share price volatility.